tobiscr/application-connector-manager/docs/user/technical-reference/04-10-application-connector-components.md

 ## Kubernetes Secret

-The Kubernetes Secret is a Kubernetes object which stores sensitive data, such as the OAuth credentials.
+The Kubernetes Secret is a Kubernetes object that stores sensitive data, such as OAuth credentials.